4d/docs/docs/REST/configuration.md

 Repeat this for each field whose exposure needs to be modified.

 > In order for a field to be accessible through REST, the parent table must be as well.
 If the parent table is not exposed, none of its fields will be, regardless of their status.

+## Preemptive mode

+On 4D Server, REST requests are automatically handled through preemptive processes, **even in interpreted mode**.
+You need to make sure that your code is [compliant with a preemptive execution](../WebServer/preemptiveWeb.md#writing-thread-safe-web-server-code).

+> To debug interpreted web code on the server machine, make sure the debugger is [attached to the server](../Debugging/debugging-remote.md) or [to a remote machine](../Debugging/debugging-remote.md#attaching-the-debugger-to-a-remote-4d-client).
+Web processes then switch to cooperative mode and the web server code can be debugged.

+With 4D single-user, interpreted code always runs in cooperative mode.